Tridendriform structures: Introduction

 \subsection{Document structure}

-In all the document, $\K$ will be a general commutative field.
-This document is composed of five sections: \begin{itemize} \item The first one builds the tensor product for tridendriform algebras.
-In other words, if $A$ and $B$ be two tridendriform algebras, we build a tridendriform algebra structure over $A\otimes B$.
-This tensor product over tridendriform algebras is associative. \item The second section mimics the first one but we consider unitary tridendriform algebra instead.
-It makes it more technical than the first section as we need to extend the tensor product to unitary tridendriform algebras. \item The following one describes the free tridendriform bialgebra (relying on \cite{Trial}) with one generator, giving combinatorial descriptions of the product with quasi-shuffle and admissible cuts.
-There is also a description for multiple generators given as remarks. \item Then, we study the graded dual of the free tridendriform bialgebra which is $TSym$, the bialgebra whose coproduct is given by the lightening decomposition of a tree.
-As a consequence of this section, we will find a $(1,3)-$dendriform bialgebra structure for $TSym$ defined in this section. \item The last section defines $(3,2)-$dendriform bialgebra and describe one example built on the free $(3,1)-$dendriform bialgebra with one generator given in the third section.
+In all the document, $\K$ will be any commutative field.
+This document has four sections: \begin{itemize}\itemsep=0pt \item The first one gives several reminders about tridendriform algebras and its augmentations. \item The following one describes the free tridendriform bialgebra (relying on~\cite{Trial}) with one generator, giving combinatorial descriptions of the product with quasi-shuffle and admissible cuts.
+There is also a description for multiple generators given as remarks. \item Then we study the graded dual of the free tridendriform bialgebra which is $\TSym$, the bialgebra whose coproduct is given by the lightning decomposition of a tree.
+As a consequence of this section, we will find a $(1,3)$-dendriform bialgebra structure for $\TSym$. \item The last section defines $(3,2)$-dendriform bialgebras and describe one example built on the free $(3,1)$-dendriform bialgebra with one generator given in the third section.
 We get it by decorating the right-most leaf of a tree and we check it satisfies the definition.
-To end this section, we will show that a quotient of the free $(3,2)-$dendriform algebra is the Loday-Ronco algebra. \end{itemize}
+Finally, we will show that a quotient of the free $(3,2)$-dendriform algebra is the Loday--Ronco algebra. \end{itemize}